kgntmr/Thesis-Twitter-s-Nasdaq100-Sentiments-and-Topics-as-Indicators-for-News-Articles-Retrieval/README.md

 # Motivation

-This dissertation is aim to guide use public opinions and news articles to make an enhanced investment strategies.
+This dissertation aims to enhance investment strategies by leveraging public opinions and news articles.
+Using VADER lexicon and Latent Dirichlet Allocation (LDA), it extracts insights from Tweets about Nasdaq100 companies and visualizes them in a dashboard.
+Additionally, it fine-tunes the RoBERTa model on a subjective question-answering dataset to improve its reasoning capabilities and creates a retriever-generator system for rapid engagement with news articles.
+While focused on a specific time frame and company due to research constraints, this framework can be applied to other types of textual datasets.

 ## Installation